 The neighborhood is also home to KaDeWe, an absolutely gigantic department store.

 For more than a hundred years, this one-of-a-kind retail emporium has delighted Berliners with its amazing selection of high-quality goods.
 It’s so massive, in fact, that it has its very own food hall!

 Pick up something delicious and head back to your apartment to watch the sunset, content that you have made the most of your first weekend in Berlin!

-If you have already experienced flexible living in one of Blueground’s turnkey furnished apartments in 18 markets, you know why people are giving up on year-long leases.
+If you have already experienced flexible living in one of Blueground’s turnkey furnished apartments, you know why people are giving up on year-long leases.

 But if you’re still renting the old-fashioned way, you owe it to yourself to find out more about the Blueground experience.